YOURLS/website/blog/2011-06-09-yourls-apc-cache-plugin.md

 ---
-title: "Hot: APC Cache plugin for YOURLS"
+title: 'Hot: APC Cache plugin for YOURLS'
 authors:
   - ozh
 categories:
-  - "plugins-2"
+  - 'plugins-2'
 tags:
-  - "apc"
+  - 'apc'
-  - "cache"
+  - 'cache'
 ---

 I'm particularly excited by this one: [Ian Barber](http://twitter.com/ianbarber) got his hand dirty and wrote the first release of an [APC Cache plugin for YOURLS](https://github.com/ianbarber/Yourls-APC-Cache).

 <!-- truncate -->

 In case that's Greek to you, _APC_ stands for _Alternative PHP Cache_ and is a PHP extension that provides an _opcode cache_ for PHP: it caches data and compiled code in memory.
 From the readme: